Introduction

 With backend tracking you can send server to server events.

-Backend events have the same parameters as frontend events, but also allow you to set the date & time.
+Backend events have the same parameters as frontend events, but also allows you to set the date & time.

 You can send up to 250 events at a time.
 See the PHP example code below: